-You can start SCSISelect by pressing Ctrl-A when the following prompt appears briefly at boot time:
+If the host adapter BIOS is enabled, you can start SCSISelect by pressing Ctrl-A when the following prompt appears briefly at boot time:

 Press <Ctrl> for SCSISelect (TM) Utility!

 The first menu that appears displays two options: Configure/View Host Adapter Settings and SCSI Disk Utilities.